|This is an unofficial version.

 (f) both a fine and imprisonment.

-22 No action lies, or shall be instituted, against any member of the board or any person acting on behalf of the board to recover any loss or damages alleged to have been suffered as a consequence of any act or omission in connection with the administration of this Act, The Cemeteries Act or the regulations under those Acts.
+No action lies, or shall be instituted, against the minister or the director, or any person acting on behalf of or under the direction of either of them, to recover any loss or damages alleged to have been suffered as a consequence of any act or omission in connection with the administration of this Act, The Cemeteries Act, The Prearranged Funeral Services Act or the regulations under those Acts.

 |Table of Contents||Bilingual (PDF)||Regulations|